-Calling all butterfly lovers!
-The JLT Natural History is pleased to kick off its 2015 season of evening programs on Monday, January 12 with a dazzling presentation by the award-winning Washington writer and naturalist, Robert Michael Pyle.
-His topic, “Butterflies of the Rain Forest and Rain Shadow” will be lushly illustrated with photos and lore amassed over his decades of studying butterflies and aiding in their conservation around the world.
+JLT Natural History kicked off its 2015 season of evening programs on Monday, January 12 with a dazzling presentation by the award-winning Washington writer and naturalist, Robert Michael Pyle.
+His topic, “Butterflies of the Rain Forest and Rain Shadow,” was lushly illustrated with photos and lore amassed over his decades of studying butterflies and aiding in their conservation around the world.

 Butterflies live at the pleasure of the weather and the climate, so how particular species adapt to temperature and rainfall, and interact with their companion plants, influences which varieties people are likely to encounter on outings, Pyle notes.
 Bob will introduce the audience to many of the butterfly characters that that grace our region, both those adapted to the wet western greenwood—including beauties inhabiting areas around Jefferson County—and species that thrive east of the Cascades, where the rainfall drops off.
 He’ll also discuss how the changing climate is already altering the diversity and numbers of Northwest butterflies.